figredos/flutter/TEXT_FILES/WIDGETS/catalog/structural.md

 ## SizedBox

 The main purpose of SizedBox is to control the size (width, height) of its child widget, or to create space within a layout.

+## GestureDetector

+The GestureDetector widget is a versatile widget that can recognize a variety of gestures and allows the attachment of callbacks to these gestures.
+It wraps around a single child widget and detects gestures performed on that child.

+## InkWell

+InkWell is a widget built on top of [GestureDetector](#gesturedetector) and provides additional visual feedback in the form of an ink splash when the user interacts with it.
+It's often used when a visual response is needed, such as a ripple effect, when the user taps on a widget.